conan-io/conan-io.github.io/_posts/2019-11-04-ConanDays-Madrid-2020-international-community-gathering-Conan-package-manager.markdown

 This will probably be the most important session of the conference.
 All attendees will be working in groups for a couple of hours around hot topics according to their preferences.
 This is an opportunity to discuss problems, put in common solutions, future challenges, and more interestingly provide feedback to help prioritize the future evolution of Conan.

 ### The Evening Event
 Conan Barbarians also need to eat and have some fun!
 All coffee breaks and lunches are included in the conference.
 There will also be a dinner, followed by fun social entertainment.
-This is a great opportunity to meet and greet other Conan users , contributors and maintainers in a nice atmosphere and enjoy some fresh air and fun activities.
+This is a great opportunity to meet and greet other Conan users, contributors and maintainers in a nice atmosphere and enjoy some fresh air and fun activities.

 ## The Tribes